state-hiu/Mapgive/stories/_posts/2013-12-6-responding-to-disasters.md

 emailDescription: "In November 2013, the Humanitarian OpenSteetMap Team (HOT) activated volunteer mappers well in advance of super typhoon Haiyan making landfall in the Philippines in order to gather a baseline of geographic data."
 ---

-Accurate weather forecasts could not thwart the deadly power of super typhoon Haiyan in the Philippines in November 2013.
-But even before the storm made landfall, The Humanitarian OpenSteetMap Team (HOT) activated volunteers to track and gather geographic base data.
+In November 2013, the <a href="http://hot.openstreetmap.org/about" target="_blank">Humanitarian OpenSteetMap Team</a> (H.O.T.) started activating volunteer mappers even before super typhoon Haiyan made landfall in the Philippines to gather a baseline of geographic data.

-Within days volunteers had mapped 1240 place names, 29,845 buildings and traced 3,036 homes.
+Some 1600 volunteers quickly added approximately 4.5 million edits to the base map.
 This information provided critical data for assessing damage to infrastructure, getting people to evacuation centers and hospitals and routing emergency relief supplies.
 Crisis Camps around the world rallied volunteers to pitch in to mapping efforts.
 Journalist Tyler Machado reported on his experience at a Crisis Camp in Vermont.

 Excerpt from “Vermonters Help the Philippines Relief Effort with Digital Map Making,” *Seven Days, Vermont* newspaper, Nov.
 20, 2013: